department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/research-findings.md

-# DRAFT: Check-in Remote Discovery Research, April 2021
+#Check-in Remote Discovery Research, April 2021
 Discovery Readout <br/>
 Lead researcher: Kristen McConnell, kristen.mcconnell@adhocteam.us

 ## Background and Goals

 ### Background
-Our goal is to improve the Veteran check-in process for medical appointments by providing a digital option on va.gov.
+Our goal is to improve the Veteran check-in process for medical appointments by providing a digital option on mobile and/or va.gov.

 This research is to understand Veterans’ feelings, pain points, and value-gained by using the current ecosystem of check-in methods for medical appointments.
-There is a particular emphasis on understanding the current kiosk method, because it is being replaced by a digital check-in solution on va.gov.
+There is a particular emphasis on understanding the current kiosk method, because it is being replaced by a digital check-in solution on mobile and/or va.gov.
 However, feedback from all check-in methods will inform the digital check-in solution.

 ### Research Questions
 - How do Veterans feel when interacting with each check-in method (focus heavily on kiosk workflows)?